 — Lonnie Christian

 Lonnie had a blood clot pressing on his spine, causing paralysis.
-Doctors worked for several hours to remove the lamina on the back of his spine in order to access the 4-inch clot.
+Doctors worked for several hours to remove the laminas on the back of his spine in order to access the 4-inch clot.

 He left the hospital a paraplegic, immobile from the chest down.

 Soon after, Lonnie bought his own RT300.
-He has seen better muscle tone and decreased muscle spasticity.
+He has since noticed better muscle tone and decreased muscle spasticity.

 After each session, he feels mentally rejuvenated.

 “I depend on the RT300 as a critical part of my routine.
-I like that I can pull my wheelchair right up to it – no transfer.
+I like the fact that I can pull my wheelchair right up to it – no transfer needed.
 And the RT300 is so compact, it doesn’t take up a lot of space in my living room and has wheels if we have to move it.
 I haven’t traveled with it yet, but I want to.”

 Lonnie also appreciates that the device electronically transmits his session performance data to Restorative Therapies, where a proactive patient service representative monitors results and contacts him with feedback.

 “It makes me more accountable!” he confesses.
 “If I fall off my therapy routine, I can immediately tell the difference.
-I definitely get more muscle spasticity.”
+I definitely get more muscle spasticity when I’m not using the RT300.”

-“My goal is to make the 2008 US Para Olympic team.
+“My goal is to make the 2008 US Paralympic team.
 No one has ever made it in the short tenure I’m going to try to make it in,” smiles Lonnie.
-“I hope to be disqualified from Para Archery one day because I’ll be walking!”
+“I hope to be disqualified from Paralympic Archery one day because I’ll be walking!”

 It’s clear that the sky is the limit for Lonnie.